 The Yellow eight ball squash is available in the summer months.

-The Yellow eight ball squash, botanically known as Cucurbita peto, is a hybrid summer squash variety with a round shape.
-With their bright yellow color, they are sometimes called a one ball squash due to their similarity to the one ball in billiards.
-With ideal growing conditions the green "star" bordering the stem of the squash will become more pronounced.
+The Yellow eight ball squash is botanically classified as part of Cucurbita pepo and a member of the Cucurbitaceae family.
+It is a hybrid summer squash variety with an almost perfectly round shape, hence the name.
+This bright yellow skinned cultivar is sometimes called a One ball squash due to their similarity to the one ball in billiards.
+With ideal growing conditions the green "star" bordering the stem or blossom end of the squash will become more pronounced.

 Recipes that include Yellow Eight Ball Squash.
 One is easiest, three is harder.